Searchbreed

 Aussiedoodles need high grooming — daily brushing, regular professional grooming (every 4-8 weeks), coat maintenance.
 Their curly coat doesn't shed much but mats easily — professional grooming is usually necessary.

-Aussie × Poodle. ~900-1,500 kcal/day depending on size.
-Active hybrid needs quality fuel.
+Aussie × Poodle.
+Calorie needs vary with adult size, sex, and activity; active hybrids need quality fuel.
 Key nutrients to look for: high-quality protein, omega-3, joint support.

 Aussiedoodles are better suited to experienced owners.
 They're smart, energetic, loyal — traits that reward confident, consistent handling.
 First-time owners should budget for professional training.